-Name Type Description
+Name Туре Description

 window Window or PopupWindow Window or PopupWindow that widget will be created in

 type constant Widget type.
-Can be Widget.LABEL, Widget.BUTTON, Widget.CHECKBOX, Widget.COMBOBOX, Widget.LISTBOX, Widget.TEXTBOX or Widget.SLIDER.
+Can be Widget.LABEL, Widget.BUTTON, Widget.CHECKBOX, Widget.COMBOBOX, Widget.LISTBOX or Widget.TEXTBOX.

 left integer left coordinate of widget

 right integer right coordinate of widget

 top integer top coordinate of widget

 bottom integer bottom coordinate of widget

-text (optional) string Text to show on widget (optional for LABEL, BUTTON and TEXTBOX, not required for CHECKBOX, COMBOBOX, LISTBOX and SLIDER)
+text (optional) string Text to show on widget (optional for LABEL, BUTTON and TEXTBOX, not required for CHECKBOX, COMBOBOX and LISTBOX)